predlico/ARAGOG/Readme.md

-# Advanced RAG Techniques Evaluation Repository
+# ARAGOG - Advanced Retrieval Augmented Generation Output Grading :spider:

-This repository contains the code, data, and analysis for our study on advanced Retrieval-Augmented Generation (RAG) techniques.
+This repository contains the code, data, and analysis for our study [link later] on advanced Retrieval-Augmented Generation (RAG) techniques.
 It's part of our scientific paper investigating the efficacy of various RAG techniques in enhancing the precision and contextual relevance of LLMs.

 ## Repository Structure